Coladilla16/MyRepository/README.md

 ### 4 - PageRank

 In this file I developed a program able to implement the PageRank algorithm to 5 mill Wikipedia web pages.

+### 5 - Mate Buddy Trips App

+App developed with AndroidStudio using Java and PHP.
+This app is able to register users, create and modify complete profiles, publish trips and their main characteristics...
+Then, based on each user's personality type we can recommend them other users they may want to travel with and trips that they might like to be a part of.